ccapitalK/snapper/README.md

-# Chess Engine
+# Piranha Chess Engine

-This is a chess engine written in D. It's called "Chess Engine" because I haven't come up with a proper name yet.
-It uses the UCI protocol, and should be compatible with any UCI chess runner (though it's only been tested against KDE Knights and pychess).
+This is a chess engine written in D. It uses the UCI protocol, and should be compatible with any UCI chess runner (though it's only been tested against KDE Knights and pychess).
 Any incompatibility should be reported as a bug.